Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Conclusion

 \section{Conclusion}

 Filtering out noise from an image while preserving image features is an arduous task as noise blends into features.
-Our previous work presented in Ref.~\cite{gajamannage2020patch}, named GGD, presented an image denoising framework that is capable of producing accurate denoising of a noisy image.
-However, the implementation of GGD for denoising of big images is inefficient as it requires computing singular vectors through conventional SVD which gets highly expensive when the image gets bigger.
-In this paper, we utilized four diverse singular vector approximation techniques to replace the conventional SVD computation step.
-The performance analysis is based on three test images each imposed with three nose levels.
-The performance of GDD and each of its hybrid frameworks are compared using visual perception and three similarity metrics, namely, RE, PSNR, and SSIM.
+While the algebraic image processing frameworks are sometimes inefficient for this denoising task as they may require processing of matrices of order equivalent to some power of the order of the original image, the neural network image processing frameworks are sometimes not robust as they require a lot of similar training samples.
+Thus, here we presented a robust image denoising framework GGD-SVD, and four of its efficient variants, GGD-MCLA, GGD-ALB, GGD-PIME, and GGD-RSVD, made by replacing explicit SVD computation by singular vectors approximations.
+The performance analysis was based on three test images each imposed with three diverse nose levels.
+In the current communication, we have done a visual comparison and also by three similarity metrics, namely, RE, PSNR, and SSIM.